 You can send people directly to your highlighted Membership by adding /membership to the end of your URL like so:

 Restrictions of Memberships

-- You can neither change your billing rate nor currency after you have created your membership.
+- You cannot change your billing currency after you have created your membership.

 - You can not create temporary discounts on memberships.
 If you create an offer code, it applies to all payments on your membership, it will not only apply to the first payment.